 MySQL

 MySQL's binary log (binlog) provides a reliable foundation for Change Data Capture and data replication.
-Supermetal builds on this capability to deliver efficient data extraction with minimal database overhead, leveraging Global Transaction Identifiers (GTIDs) for guaranteed consistency.
+Supermetal supports two replication modes, auto-detected at startup:

-This guide covers the features, prerequisites, and configuration steps required to connect MySQL with Supermetal mainly focusing on binlog setup and permissions.
+This guide covers the features, prerequisites, and configuration steps required to connect MySQL with Supermetal.

 Features